-For any poliovirus isolated from a child or adult (AFP case or contact), conduct a detailed clinical and neurological examination.
-Collect a detailed history of treatment, injections and vaccination (including all routine and SIA doses of any polio vaccine, date of last vaccination, and reasons for any missed doses).
+Part A: Investigating the case or environmental isolate and local context history of treatment, injections and vaccination (including all routine and SIA doses of any polio vaccine, date of last vaccination, and reasons for any missed doses).
 Clinical and family history should include any signs or symptoms of primary immunodeficiency, and a test for quantitative immunoglobulins where indicated.

-An urgent epidemiological (i.e. person, place and time) and social investigation of the AFP case and close contacts is required.
+1. Detailed case investigation of an isolate from an AFP case or contact close contacts is required.
 It is important to collect detailed information on travel history, socioeconomic and community context, distance to health facility or other barriers to vaccination, and other relevant information.
-The GPEI form, Detailed epidemiologic case investigation form, e provides a guiding template for a joint epidemiological and social investigation.
+The GPEI form, Detailed epidemiologic case investigation form,^e provides a guiding template for a joint epidemiological and social investigation.^f